10. Execution threads

 creates a Mutex M | |

-Thread T1, which executes the M.WaitOne() operation, requests ownership of the synchronization object M. If the Mutex M is not held by any thread (which is the case initially), it is "given" to thread T1, which requested it.
-If, a little later, thread T2 performs the same operation, it will be blocked.
-In fact, a Mutex can belong to only one thread.
-It will be released when thread T1 releases the Mutex M it holds.
-Thus, multiple threads can be blocked while waiting for the Mutex M. | |
+The T1 thread executing the M.WaitOne() requests the property of synchronization object M. If the Mutex M is not held by any thread (as it was at the start), but is "given" to the T1 thread that requested it.
+If, a little later, a T2 thread performs the same operation, it will be blocked.
+This is because a Mutex can only belong to one thread.
+It will be unlocked when thread T1 releases the Mutex M it holds.
+Several threads can thus be blocked while waiting for the Mutex M. | |

-The thread T1 that performs the operation M.ReleaseMutex() relinquishes ownership of the Mutex M. When thread T1 loses the processor, the system can grant it to one of the threads waiting for the Mutex M. Only one will obtain it in turn; the others waiting for M remain blocked |
+The T1 thread performing the M.ReleaseMutex() relinquishes ownership of the Mutex M. When thread T1 loses the processor, the system can give it to one of the threads waiting for Mutex M. Only one will get it in turn, while the others waiting for M will remain blocked |

 If we apply what we've just seen to the previous example, our application becomes the following: